what we’ve discovered

 The Runes Protocol follows an Unspent Transactions Output (UTXO) model where each transaction is created by picking up pieces of Bitcoin change that have not been spent.

-Unlike the BRC-20 protocol, which leaves behind excessive “junk” UTXOs after each transaction that clog the network, Runes uses an efficient method that eliminates clogging of network space.
+Unlike the BRC-20 protocol, which leaves behind excessive “junk” UTXOs after each transaction and therefore clogs the network, Runes uses a more efficient model for creating fungible tokens on the network.

 Why Was the Runes Protocol Created?